-The Illinois Firefighters' Pension Investment Fund ("FPIF"), including its Board of Trustees (the "Board") and staff members (the "Staff"), is responsible for managing, investing, and reinvesting the assets of the firefighter pension funds (the "Member Funds") created pursuant to Article 4 of the Illinois Pension Code (40 ILCS 5/4 et seq.) as set forth in Article 5/22C of the Illinois Pension Code (40 ILCS 5/22C et seq.).
-The Board and Staff have fiduciary responsibilities for managing and investing assets belonging to the Member Funds (collectively, the "Fund").
+The Illinois Firefighters' Pension Investment Fund ("FPIF"), including its Board of Trustees (the "Board") and staff members (the "Staff"), is responsible for managing, investing, and reinvesting the assets of the Participating Pension Funds created pursuant to Article 4 of the Illinois Pension Code (40 ILCS 5/4 et seq.) as set forth in Article 5/22C of the Illinois Pension Code (40 ILCS 5/22C et seq.).
+The Board and staff have fiduciary responsibilities for managing and investing assets belonging to the Participating Pension Funds.